maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Selective declarations of Java 8 default methods in core Spring interfaces.
   * Consistent use of JDK 7 `Charset` and `StandardCharsets` enhancements.
 * JDK 9 compatibility:
+  * Avoiding JDK APIs which are deprecated in JDK 9 wherever possible.
   * Consistent instantiation via constructors (with revised exception handling).
   * Defensive use of reflection against core JDK classes.
-* Non-null API declaration at the package level
+* Non-null API declaration at the package level:
-  * Nullable arguments and return values explicitly annotated with `@Nullable`.
+  * Nullable arguments, fields and return values explicitly annotated with `@Nullable`.
   * Primarily for use with IntelliJ IDEA and Kotlin, but also Eclipse and FindBugs.
   * Some Spring APIs are not tolerating null values anymore (e.g. in `StringUtils`).
-* Spring Framework 5.0 comes with its own Commons Logging bridge out of the box.
+* Spring Framework 5.0 comes with its own Commons Logging bridge out of the box:
   * `spring-jcl` instead of standard Commons Logging; still excludable/overridable.
   * Autodetecting Log4j 2.x, SLF4J, JUL (java.util.logging) without any extra bridges.
 * `Resource` abstraction provides `isFile` indicator for defensive `getFile` access.
-  * Also features NIO-based `readableChannel` accessor now.
+  * Also features NIO-based `readableChannel` accessor in the `Resource` interface.
+  * File system access via NIO streams (no `FileInput/OutputStream` used anymore).

 ### Core Container